 The quality of the natural environment in our area is of a particularly high standard.
 Parts of the district fall within the Somerset Levels and Moors.
 Within this area various locations are of national and internationally significance for wildlife.
 Thus the Somerset Levels and Moors are designated as a Special Protection Area (SPA) under the Habitat Regulations 2017 and listed as a Ramsar Site under the Ramsar Convention.

-We have recently received a letter from Natural England about the high levels of phosphates in the Somerset Levels and Moors.
-The same letter has also been sent to the other Local Planning Authorities in Somerset.
+On 17 August 2020 we received a letter from Natural England about the high levels of phosphates in the Somerset Levels and Moors.
+The same letter was also sent to the other Local Planning Authorities in Somerset.

 In light of a court Judgement (known as Dutch N), Natural England have advised SWT that, in light of the unfavourable condition of the Somerset Levels and Moors Ramsar Site, before determining a planning application that may give rise to additional phosphates within the catchment, competent authorities should undertake a Habitats Regulations Assessment (HRA).

 The types of development include: